-It is possible to complete your company's payroll on your own.
+Although partnering with a payroll provider is more practical, it is possible to complete your company's payroll on your own.

 If you're interested in processing payroll manually, there are a few steps you need to take.
-Keep in mind that, depending on the size of your business, this can be a very complicated process.

-If you're not already an expert in payroll and tax law, you could run into issues with the IRS.
+Depending on the size of your business, this can be a very complicated process.
+And, if you're not already an expert in payroll and tax law, you could run into issues with the IRS.

-While this guide will provide you with some actionable steps, you should consult an accountant or payroll professional to ensure you're compliant with state and federal tax and employment requirements.
-This guide includes a basic overview and then a more detailed, step-by-step process for manually completing your company's payroll.
+While this guide will provide you with some actionable steps for processing payroll, you should consult an accountant or payroll professional to ensure you're compliant with state and federal tax and employment requirements.
+This guide includes a basic overview and a more detailed, step-by-step process for manually completing your company's payroll.

 Editor's note: Looking for information on payroll systems?
 Use the questionnaire below, and our vendor partners will contact you with the information you need:

 Think of these basic steps as a roadmap for your payroll process.
 If you have payroll experience and need a quick refresher, this first set of steps can be a quick resource.
 If you're looking for a deeper dive, keep scrolling to see a more detailed guide.

 Take these steps before you start calculating pay: